Where do we get a marriage license and how much does it cost?

 1. Read this important information about Getting Married in Vermont

 2. Find the Vermont State marriage application HERE.3.
-Fill out the application, and send it to the Cambridge Town Office with a check for $70.00
+Fill out the application, and send or deliver it to the Cambridge Town Office with a check for $70.00

 ($60.00 fee plus $10.00 for certified license copy).
 Include your telephone number and eMail address.
 Make check payable to: